 If you’re operating in a fast-developing economic sector, an alternative option would be to scour around for a sector-specific grant.
-Usually, such grants are run and controlled by selected specialised-sector agencies.
+Usually, such grants are run and controlled by selected specialized-sector agencies.

 For instance, if you’re planning to set up a tourism-related business, be sure to check with Singapore’s Tourism Board for a list of grants run by them.

 It’s the same case for tech or media businesses.
-Check with Media Development Authority or Infocomm and find out if you do qualify for any of their grants.
+Check with the Media Development Authority or Infocomm and find out if you qualify for any of their grants.

 Here are sectors-specific government grants to apply in 2020:

 What’s the grant for?
 Supporting the implementation of Cloud Native apps using DevOps and Microservices.

 For more information on the grant, follow this link:

 What’s it for?
 It supports the implementation of cybersecurity measures.
 It subsidizes the cost by up to $6, 500.